dbosak01/libr/README.md

 into the library.
 Once in the library, the data can be accessed using list syntax.

-If you prefer to access the data from the global environment, simply call the `lib_load()` function on the library.
+If you prefer to access the data via the workspace, simply call the `lib_load()` function on the library.
 This function will load the library data into global memory, where it can be accessed using a two-level (<library>.<dataset>) name.

 When you are done with the data, call the `lib_unload()` function to remove the data from global memory and put it back in the library list.
-To write any modified data to disk, call the `lib_write()` function.
+To write any added or modified data to disk, call the `lib_write()` function.

-The example below will create a library, add data to it, and write that data to disk:
+The **libr** package also contains a number of functions for manipulating data libraries.
+There are function to add and remove data from a library, as well as copy or delete an entire library.

+The example below illustrates some of the additional functions:

 ```